 ES 1.
-This Decision Document is presented by the United States Army Corps of Engineers to describe the selected remedy for the Central Munitions and Explosives of Concern Contaminated Munitions Response Site 04, within the Camp Butner Formerly Used Defense Site, Property Number I04NC0009, in Granville, Person, and Durham Counties, North Carolina.
-The Central Munitions and Explosives of Concern Contaminated Munitions Response Site 04 is designated as Formerly Used Defense Site Project I04NC000906 (Project 06).
+This Decision Document is presented by the United States Army Corps of Engineers to describe the selected remedy for the Northern Munitions and Explosives of Concern Contaminated Munitions Response Site 05, within the Camp Butner Formerly Used Defense Site, Property No. I04NC0009, in Granville, Person, and Durham counties, North Carolina.
+The Northern Munitions and Explosives of Concern Contaminated Munitions Response Site 05 is designated as Formerly Used Defense Site Project I04NC000907 (Project 07).

 ES 2.
-Munitions Response Site 04 comprises approximately 2,202 acres within the Camp Butner Formerly Used Defense Site.
+Munitions Response Site 05 comprises approximately 1,807 acres within the Camp Butner Formerly Used Defense Site.

 ES 3.
-The Remedial Action Objective is to mitigate the unacceptable risk of an incident occurring to human receptors at Munitions Response Site 08.
-Mitigation actions will be taken to address applicable munitions of concern to their detection depths, so that a determination can be made that there is a negligible risk of an incident occurring.
-The selected remedy is chosen to satisfy the Remedial Action Objective.
-In developing the Remedial Action Objective, current and future land uses were considered.
+The Remedial Action Objective is to mitigate the unacceptable risk of an incident occurring to human receptors at Munitions Response Site 05.
+Mitigation actions will be taken to address applicable munitions of concern to their detection depths, reducing the risk of an incident occurring.

 ES 4.
-The selected remedy in this Decision Document is Alternative 5, which consists of surface and subsurface removal of Munitions and Explosives of Concern to a depth of detection using Advanced Geophysical Classification and Land Use Controls in the form of public educational pamphlets.
-Implementation of this selected remedy at Munitions Response Site 04 meets the Remedial Action Objective established in the Feasibility Study, but it will not achieve unlimited use/unrestricted exposure because munitions and explosives of concern could remain within MRS-04 due to the presence of physical obstructions that the Corps will not obtain permission to remove (e.g., houses and roads).
-Therefore, five-year reviews that evaluate the effectiveness of the selected remedy to protect human health and the environment are required.
+The selected remedy in this Decision Document is Alternative 5, which consists of surface and subsurface removal of munitions and explosives of concern to a depth of detection using Advanced Geophysical Classification and Land Use Controls in the form of public educational pamphlets.
+Implementation of this selected remedy at Munitions Response Site 05 meets the Remedial Action Objective established in the Feasibility Study but it will not achieve unlimited use/unrestricted exposure because munitions and explosives of concern could remain within Munitions Response Site 05 due to the presence of physical obstructions that the U.S. Army Corps of Engineers will not obtain permission to remove (e.g., houses and roads).
+Therefore, Five-Year Reviews that evaluate the effectiveness of the selected remedy to protect human health and the environment are required.
 The regulator, North Carolina Department of Environmental Quality, concurs with the selected remedy.

 ES 5.
 The selected remedy is protective of human health and the environment and is cost effective.
-The total costs associated with implementing the selected remedy is \$51,327,959.
+The total costs associated with implementing the selected remedy is \$42,327,476.

-ES 6.
-Other munitions response alternatives were considered in the Proposed Plan and evaluated against the National Oil and Hazardous Substances Pollution Contingency Plan's nine evaluation criteria.
+ES.6.
+Other munitions response alternatives were considered in the Proposed Plan and evaluated against the National Oil and Hazardous Substances Pollution Contingency Plan's nine criteria.
 The alternatives considered in the Proposed Plan are the following: No Further Action (Alternative 1); Land Use Controls (Alternative 2); Surface Removal of Munitions and Explosives of Concern Using Analog Detection Methods (Alternative 3); Surface Clearance and Subsurface Removal of Munitions and Explosives of Concern to the Depth of Instrument Detection Using Digital Geophysical Mapping Methods (Alternative 4); and Surface Clearance and Subsurface Removal of Munitions and Explosives of Concern to a Depth of Detection Using Advanced Geophysical Classification Methods (Alternative 5).